Why re-open Antelope Butte?

 What is the total project cost?

 The current project cost, including all operating equipment, start-up funding, operating capital, and starting endowment is $4 million.
 All estimates have been made by qualified and certified industry professionals.
-The Antelope Butte Foundation recently paid $275,000 to purchase the facilities at Antelope Butte.
+The Antelope Butte Foundation paid $275,000 to purchase the facilities at Antelope Butte, and begun restoration.

 Once Antelope Butte is restored, it is expected to be a profitable, year round operation that will sustain itself.
 Of course, tax deductible donations will continue to be welcome for new programs, initiatives, endowments, etc.